probmods/dippl/chapters/02-webppl.md

 ## And inference

 WebPPL is equipped with a variety of implementations of *marginalization*: the operation of normalizing a (sub-)computation to construct the marginal distribution on return values.
-These marginalization functions (which we will generally call inference functions) take a random computation represented as a function with no arguments and return an ERP that captures the marginal distribution on return values.
-How they get this marginal ERP differs between inference functions, and is the topic of most of the [tutorial](../index.html).
+These marginalization functions (which we will generally call inference functions) take a random computation represented as a function with no arguments and return the marginal distribution on return values.
+How they get this marginal distribution differs between inference functions, and is the topic of most of the [tutorial](../index.html).

 As an example, consider a simple binomial distribution: the number of times that three fair coin tosses come up heads:

 ~~~
-var binomial = function(){
+var binomial = function() {
-  var a = sample(bernoulliERP, [0.5])
+  var a = sample(Bernoulli({p: 0.5}))
-  var b = sample(bernoulliERP, [0.5])
+  var b = sample(Bernoulli({p: 0.5}))
-  var c = sample(bernoulliERP, [0.5])
+  var c = sample(Bernoulli({p: 0.5}))
-  return a + b + c}
+  return a + b + c
+}

-var binomialERP = Enumerate(binomial)
+var binomialDist = Infer({method: 'enumerate'}, binomial)

-print(binomialERP)
+viz.auto(binomialDist)
 ~~~

-The distribution on return values from `binomial()` and `sample(binomialERP)` are the same -- but `binomialERP` has already collapsed out the intermediate random choices to represent this distribution as a primitive.
+The distribution on return values from `binomial()` and `sample(binomialDist)` are the same -- but `binomialDist` has already collapsed out the intermediate random choices to represent this distribution as a primitive.

 What if we wanted to adjust the above `binomial` computation to favor executions in which `a` or `b` was true?
 The `factor` keyword re-weights an execution by adding the given number to the log-probability of that execution.
 For instance:

 ~~~
-var funnybinomial = function(){
+var funnyBinomial = function(){
-  var a = sample(bernoulliERP, [0.5])
+  var a = sample(Bernoulli({p: 0.5}))
-  var b = sample(bernoulliERP, [0.5])
+  var b = sample(Bernoulli({p: 0.5}))
-  var c = sample(bernoulliERP, [0.5])
+  var c = sample(Bernoulli({p: 0.5}))
-  factor( (a|b) ?
+  factor( (a || b) ?
 0 : -2)
   return a + b + c}

-var funnybinomialERP = Enumerate(funnybinomial)
+var funnyBinomialDist = Infer({method: 'enumerate'}, funnyBinomial)

-print(funnybinomialERP)
+viz.auto(funnyBinomialDist)
 ~~~

 It is easier to build useful models (that, for instance, condition on data) with `factor`.
 But `factor` by itself doesn't do anything -- it interacts with *marginalization* functions that normalize the computation they are applied to.
 For this reason running a computation with `factor` in it at the top level -- that is, not inside a marginalization operator -- results in an error.
-Try running `funnybinomial` directly....
+Try running `funnyBinomial` directly....

-WebPPL has several inference operators, including `Enumerate` and `ParticleFilter`.
+WebPPL has several inference methods, including `enumerate` and `MCMC`.
 These are all implemented by providing a coroutine that receives the current continuation at `sample` and `factor` statements.
 We explain these ideas and techniques in the next few sections.
 To get an idea what you can do with WebPPL take a look at the examples on [pragmatics](/examples/pragmatics.html), [semantic parsing](/examples/semanticparsing.html), and [computer graphics](/examples/vision.html); or for PPLs more generally, look at [forestdb.org](http://forestdb.org).

 Next chapter: [Exploring the executions of a random computation](/chapters/03-enumeration.html)